flamwenco/40s-wiki-backup/why.md

 - Thumb keys give easy access to a few additional layers.
 - The added layers have
     - frequent navigation and editing keys on the home row of a nav/edit layer,
-    - symbols and numbers in familiar locations,
+    - symbols, numbers, and function keys in familiar locations.
-    -	function keys intuitively arranged.

 The keymap provides familiar elements for easier initial use but also more efficient layer-based alternatives that can be grown into.
 The [KeymapDB](https://keymapdb.com/) has additional keymap examples for different board size, shape, preferences and needs.
 Some additional layering techniques used with much smaller boards are described in [How](/how).